 “I’m proud to say that I have been invited to more than 400 schools across the U.S. And my favorite is…the very next one I’ll visit.
 Getting the chance to interact with kids and their educators is an extraordinarily energizing experience.
 (Good alliteration, huh?)”

-His recent releases include Really Stupid Stories for Really Smart Kids, the first three titles in the Lieographies series (Babe Ruth, Amelia Earhart and Thomas Edison), and the first three books in the Society of Superheroes (S.o.S.) early reader series.
-Coming in the latter part of 2021 are Misty the Cloud (written with the Today Show’s Dylan Dreyer) and Elf Academy: Trouble in Toyland.
+Alan’s most recent books are the New York Times bestseller Misty the Cloud (written with the Today Show’s Dylan Dreyer) and Elf Academy: Trouble in Toyland.
+His 2020-21 releases also include Really Stupid Stories for Really Smart Kids, the first three titles in the Lieographies series (Babe Ruth, Amelia Earhart and Thomas Edison), and the first four books in the Society of Superheroes (S.o.S.) early reader series.

 Alan and his journalist wife Rose are the proud parents of four incredible kids: Simone, Andrew, Nathan, and David.
 The family lives in New Haven County, Connecticut, where they dutifully live by the three most important words in the English language: Let’s Go Mets!

 If you’re interested in having Alan visit your school or attend your event, or if you have a general question about Alan, please fill out the following form: